jonocarroll/wp_content/_drafts/2018-04-04-reticulate.md

 from a terminal to compile it into <code>boyermore.so</code>.
 This could then be loaded into R with <code>dyn.load("boyermore.so")</code> and in theory called with <code>.C("boyer_moore", <something>, <something>)</code>.
 I tried a <code><something></code> (which wasn't a pointer) and promptly crashed RStudio.

 The python implementation is also listed on Wikipedia, so I figured that's another route to try.
-I <a href="https://gist.github.com/jonocarroll/d658b5ccf33aaef150b6b36f055d2d6d#file-boyermoor-py">saved the text</a> to a new <code>boyermoor.py</code> file and s[tarted about loading the functions from R. This is actually much simpler than for C:
+I <a href="https://gist.github.com/jonocarroll/d658b5ccf33aaef150b6b36f055d2d6d#file-boyermoor-py">saved the text</a> to a new <code>boyermoor.py</code> file (also embedded below) and started about loading the functions from R. This is actually much simpler than for C:

 [code brush="r" language=","]
 library(reticulate)